unit8co/darts/README.md

 * **Conformal Prediction Support:** Our conformal prediction models allow to generate probabilistic forecasts with calibrated quantile intervals for any pre-trained global forecasting model.

-* **Past and Future Covariates support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.
+* **Past and Future Covariates Support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.

-* **Static Covariates support:** In addition to time-dependent data, `TimeSeries` can also contain static data for each dimension, which can be exploited by some models.
+* **Static Covariates Support:** In addition to time-dependent data, `TimeSeries` can also contain static data for each dimension, which can be exploited by some models.

 * **Hierarchical Reconciliation:** Darts offers transformers to perform reconciliation.